 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This lemon sour cream pound cake is moist, buttery and has a tender crumb.
+Calling all lemon lovers!ย This lemon pound cake is moist, buttery and has a tender crumb.
 Made with fresh lemon zest, and lemon juice it’s packed with lemon flavor.
 After baking in a bundt pan, this cake gets drizzled with an easy lemon glaze.

 See Also: